-Students: Contact the Title IX Director and/or Office for Student Advocacy and Accountability for assistance.
+Students: Contact the Title IX Coordinator and/or Dean of Students for assistance.
 Employees/Faculty: Contact the Office of Human Resources and/or Provost Office (depending upon employment status).

-If the victim wishes to receive assistance in requesting these accommodations, the victim should contact the Title IX Director and/or University Police Department.
+If the victim wishes to receive assistance in requesting these accommodations, the victim should contact the Title IX Coordinator and/or University Police Department.